The EV Evolution is Underway

 A major question Halstead hears most often from clients is: “What is the procedure to get government funding for these projects?”
 Halstead’s response: “It depends,” mostly on the jurisdiction in which the project is located, but with other considerations as well.

-you break ground,” said Halstead.
+“Applying for grants and incentives needs to begin at the planning stage—before you break ground,” said Halstead.
 He added that most of us think of ‘breaking ground’ as a ceremony where the mayor turns over a spade of earth.
 However, when it comes to infrastructure projects, it has to do with actually signing the contract for construction which could be months before the mayor shows up.

 “Often, your project will need to be certified by the utility involved and there is a lot of coordination and alignment that needs to come together before beginning the actual visible site work for the project, which is why working with an experienced partner matters,” added Halstead.